emmercm/igir/docs/usage/arcade.md

       --merge-roms split
     ```

+## CHD disks

+As arcade machines got more complicated, their storage requirements grew beyond what ROM chips can handle cost effectively.
+Cabinets started embedding hard drives, optical drives, laser disc drives, and more.
+Because backup images of these media types can get large, the MAME developers created a new compression format called "compressed hunks of data" (CHD).

+MAME DATs catalog these "disks" separately from "ROMs", which lets users choose whether to care about them or not.
+Typically, games that require disks will not run without them, so Igir requires them for a game to be considered present/complete.
+You can use the `--exclude-disks` option to exclude disks and only process ROMs to save some space.

 ## Example: building a new ROM set

 Let's say we want to build an arcade ROM set that's compatible with the most recent version of [RetroArch](desktop/retroarch.md).
 The steps would look like this: